turbot/steampipe-plugin-tailscale/docs/table/tailscale_acl_ssh.md

   tailscale_acl_ssh;
 ```

-### Display the users who use SSH to connect to their own devices
+### Display the users who cannot connect to their own devices

 ```sql
 with ssh_tas as (